ATI PN Medical Surgical

 5.

-A nurse is caring for a client who is postoperative following an appendectomy.
-Which of the following information should the nurse include when documenting in the electronic medical record?
+A nurse is caring for a client who is 2 days postoperative following abdominal surgery.
+The nurse auscultates hypoactive bowel sounds, and the client reports cramping abdominal pain.
+Which of the following actions should the nurse take first?

 Explanation